wp-plugins/woocommerce-table-rates/readme.txt

 None at this time

 == Changelog ==

+= 1.1.7 =
+* FIX: Fixing issue to check for the minimum value you can use for this shipping method

 = 1.1.6 =
 * FIX: Fixing issue when a local country is not set.